tenxsoydev/karen-yank.nvim/README.md

 		black_hole_default = true,
 		preserve_selection = false,
 	},
+	number_regs = {
+		-- Use number registers for yanks
+		enable = true,
+		-- Prevent populating multiple number registers with the same entries deduplicate = true,
+		-- For some conditions karen will use a transitory register transitory_reg = {
+			-- Register to use
+			reg = "y",
+			-- Placeholder with which the register will be filled after use -- E.g. possible values are '""' to clear it or 'false' to leave the transient content placeholder = "👩🏼",
+		},
+	},
 	mappings = {
 		-- The key that controls usage of registers - will probably talk to the manager when things don't work as intended -- You can map e.g., "<leader><leader>" if you are using the plugin inverted(black_whole_default=false)